DTLSServer Class

 KeepAliveInterval: The retry interval, in seconds, to be used when a HeartbeatRequest is sent and no response is received.

 This configuration specifies the retry interval, in seconds, to be used when a HeartbeatRequest message is sent and no response is received.
-HeartbeatRequest messages are only sent if the Heartbeat Extension is supported by the remote connection.
+HeartbeatRequest messages are only sent if the Heartbeat Extension is supported by the remote host.

 KeepAliveMode: Specifies the Heartbeat (or keep-alive) mode to be used by the class.